Healthy Homes Assessment Tawa

 Tawa Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory for all Tawa and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement for all Tawa and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records of their the compliance with each Healthy Homes Standard that apply or will apply during the tenure of your rental home.
+• Property managers and landlords must keep records that prove conformance with each Healthy Homes Standards that apply or will apply during the tenancy of an apartment rental.

-• Property managers and private landlords have to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a new, renewed , or altered lease.
+• Property managers and private landlords must make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a new, renewed , or altered Tenancy.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

 Starting 1 July 2023

-• All houses let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes